You get seemingly 12,000 of them a day.

 If you have any sort of fulfillment materials, direct mail pieces, calling/SMS campaigns, statements, bills – anything that might touch a customer’s hands – use it to direct them to your opt in page online.

-Bonus tip: Anytime you ask for an email, it’s always important to assure people that you won’t be selling their email address or spamming them.
+Bonus tip: Anytime you ask for an email, assure people that you won’t be selling it or spamming them.
 They should know they’re opting in to a mailing list, but that your list is a responsible, private, happy place for them to be.

 Access to the digital mailbox is vital to growing and retaining your customer base.
 Getting access to that little piece of real estate is one of the biggest steps you can take to having an engaged and informed customer base.
 It’s worth putting some serious investment behind.